servo/servo.org/_posts/2025-06-03-this-month-in-servo.md

 ---
 layout:     post
 tags:       blog
-title:      "This month in Servo: ??????"
+title:      "This month in Servo: SVG, memory usage, embedder JS, and more!"
 date:       2025-06-03
-summary:    Who even knows?
+summary:    Another month of big improvements in the engine.
 categories:
 ---